 - Prolonged walking, climbing, or squatting irritates your hip

 Where does it come from and who is at risk?

 Anyone can develop hip bursitis, but it is more common in women, middle-aged, and elderly people.

-Most cases of hip bursitis arise from overuse from a sport or activity, which is often caused by some biomechanical abnormality, like a leg-length discrepancy or weakness in the hip abductors.
-However, other cases often arise from an injury to the hip, like a fall, bone spurs, or rheumatoid arthritis.
+Most cases of bursitis arise from overuse from a sport or activity, which is often caused by some biomechanical abnormality, like a leg-length discrepancy or weakness in the hip abductors.
+However, other cases often arise from an injury to the hip, like falls, bone spurs, or rheumatoid arthritis.

 Medical doctors diagnose hip bursitis by doing a physical examination.
 Some may do an x-ray to rule out any joint or bone problems.
 They will check for tenderness and pain in the areas that cause the most discomfort.

-However, if pain persists after resting, icing, and taking NSAIDs, people may need physical therapy, steroid injections, or use of an assisstive device, if the pain is debilitating.
+However, if pain persists after resting, icing, and taking NSAIDs, people may need physical therapy, steroid injections, or use of an assistive device, if the pain is debilitating.